CODERS-BAY/skilldiary-database-frenkiboi20/SkillDiary.md

 ### Cardinalities

-* They describe the relationship more precisely.
+* Cardinality describes the relationship more precisely.<br>
   There are four forms: 1:1 1:N N:1 M:N
 * They must always be observed.

 Finally, we did an exercise on relationship types and cardinalities